 "Or blown into a million pieces."

-oh, and how about blasting the shed to smithereens?
+"Well, it's not my fault," said Joe irritably.
+"You don't think I encouraged him, do you?
+You don't think I said, oh, and how about blasting the shed to smithereens?
 I mean, that's what I really wanted, wasn't it, having my eyebrows burned off and having to explain to Dad and Evelyn why half the garden's exploded."

 I was going through my books yesterday, choosing which ones I wanted to keep, and which ones could go away.
 I sorted through most of them, but then I found Cold Tom.
 At first the cover almost made me not read it (I generally think that books with covers like this one has are going to be stupid, kind of like alliterating titles), but then I decided that...
 Hey...
 It's a short book.
 Only 187 pages, short chapters, and big print.
 I had a half a day to read it before I had to give it away...
 Why not read it, write a review, and then either decide to give it away or keep, based on how I liked it?